List of United States federal legislation

 This is a chronological, but still incomplete, list of United States federal legislation.
 Congress has enacted approximately 200–600 statutes during each of its 119 biennial terms so more than 30,000 statutes have been enacted since 1789.

 At the federal level in the United States, legislation (i.e., "statutes" or "statutory law") consists exclusively of Acts passed by the Congress of the United States and its predecessor, the Continental Congress, that were either signed into law by the President or passed by Congress after a presidential veto.
 Legislation is not the only source of regulations with the force of law.
 However, most executive branch and judicial branch regulations must originate in a congressional grant of power.
 See also: Executive orders issued by the President; Code of Federal Regulations for rules issued by executive branch departments and administrative agencies; and the Federal Rules of Civil Procedure of the federal courts.

 Publication of the law

 Statutes at Large (Stat.)

 Acts of Congress are published in the United States Statutes at Large.
-Volumes 1 through 18, which have all the statutes passed from 1789 to 1875, are available on-line at the Library of Congress, here.
+Volumes 1 through 18, which have all the statutes passed from 1789 to 1875, are available online at the Library of Congress, here.
 In the list below, statutes are listed by X Stat.
 Y, where X is the volume of the Statutes at Large and Y is the page number, as well as either the chapter or Public Law number.
 See examples below.